rohit290992/spring-reactive-app/README.md

 # spring-reactive-app
-Sample application with uses Spring boot with project reactor to write the business logic
+This Sample application uses Spring boot with project reactor to write the business logic